peterhinch/micropython-async/v3/docs/DRIVERS.md

 # 2. Installation and usage

+The drivers require a daily build of firmware or a release build >=1.15.
 The drivers are in the primitives package.
 To install copy the `primitives` directory and its contents to the target hardware.

 Drivers are imported with: